Understanding the strengths and weaknesses of our social nature can save us a lot of money.

 - We are much more influenced by people who are similar to us.
 This is the power of peer pressure, and it’s more powerful than usually acknowledged.
 “If Johnny jumps off a cliff, are you going to jump off a cliff too?”

 - We’re also vulnerable to obedience to authority, as Stanley Milgram found in his famous experiments.
-Fully two-thirds of participants from all walks of life agreed to administer what they thought was a life-threatening dose of electricity to subjects in a learning and punishment experiment.
+Fully two-thirds of participants from all walks of life agreed to administer what they thought was a life-threatening dose of electricity to a subject in a learning and punishment experiment.
 If you don’t think you’d be among those folks, guess again.
 Two-thirds of you reading this would likely do the same.

 Other people brush their teeth; we brush our teeth too.
 Others obey the rules of the road; we obey the rules of the road.
 Other people are less violent than our ancestors; we follow suit.